 Children and young people face many challenges to their safety and wellbeing.
 Of these, none is more complex and damaging than exploitation.
-Being drawn into exploitative situations, where children can be both victims and perpetrators of serious harm, can have severe consequences for them and for their families, friends, and communities.
+Being drawn into exploitative situations, where they can be both victims and perpetrators of serious harm, can have severe consequences for children and their families, friends, and communities.

 The newly developing Medway Adolescent Service will not only focus on young people who are being exploited.
-It will work with young people facing a range of difficulties and challenges that are associated with the state of ‘adolescence’.
-It will recognise that the more vulnerable the young person is as a result of the difficulties they are experience, the greater the risk is that they may be exploited.
+It will work with young people facing a range of difficulties and challenges associated with the state of ‘adolescence’.
+It will recognise that the more vulnerable the young person is because of the difficulties they experience, the greater the risk is that they may be exploited.

 We intend to develop the Medway integrated adolescent offer so that it can respond to the needs of Medway's vulnerable young people in the way described.